zyy5353/Ocamal-Programs-for-the-Reserach-Project-of-Verifying-Transactional-Memories/README.md

     2) two threads;
     3) either one or two cache lines.

-The languages of the FlexTM automata are  included by the languages of the automata of the reference TM, which means that all the behaviours of FlexTM are good, given that the reference TM characterizes all the good behaviors.
-The programs are used for the paper published at DATE 2013 [[3]](#references).
+The languages of the FlexTM automata are  included by the languages of the general TM automata.
+This means that all the behaviours of FlexTM are good, given that the general TM characterizes all the good behaviors.
+The results are shown in the paper [[1]](#references).

 ****************************************************************************************************************************